 Ricoh announced their newest addition to the Theta 360-degree camera lineup – the RICOH Theta SC.
 The latest Theta SC is a more affordable options for consumers and enthusiasts who want to make the jump into the world of 360-degree video without breaking the bank.
 Billed as the “360-degree camera for everyone”, the new Theta SC is the standard model to the Theta S, which bears quite the resemblance to the S model released back in 2015.
-The new RICOH Theta SC is priced at the $300 mark in the US, while in the UK you can get one from Amazon for £249.95, and this time you have a choice of colours including – Beige, White, Blue, or Pink.
+The new RICOH Theta SC is priced at the $300 mark in the US, this time you have a choice of colours including – Beige, White, Blue, or Pink.
 Much like the Theta S ($347 at B&H), the new SC model still lives in Full HD 1080p land, but at least the price is not anything to bulk at.
 It would be nice to have a 4K/UHD recording option, but with the nature of sphere-shaped 360 degree video, I really don’t know if there’d be much benefit to image quality.
 I do have a hunch however, that Ricoh will bring out a UHD model at some point.

 Here is an example of a timelapse with the other Theta model – the Theta S, which by looking at the specs has the same cameras as the new SC model.